 What happens during a Barnsley Single Assessment?

 This is an assessment of a family’s current situation.
-It helps us identify any support we need to provide and agree how we should do this.
+It helps us to find out if we need to provide any support and agree how we should do this.

 Unless we have concerns for the safety of a child, we need the family’s consent to carry out an assessment.
 We will aim to complete some assessments in 20 working days.
 However more complex situations may take up to 45 days.